OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 ## Configuring multiple custom layouts

 You can implement as many custom recording layouts as you want.
-Simply store each one of them (each one with its own `index.html` entrypoint file) in a subfolder under path defined with system property `openvidu.recording.custom-layout` (default value `/opt/openvidu/custom-layout`).
+Simply store each one of them (each one with its own `index.html` entrypoint file) in a subfolder under path defined with system property `OPENVIDU_RECORDING_CUSTOM_LAYOUT` (default value `/opt/openvidu/custom-layout`).
 Then, when configuring your sessions as stated above in point 3, just add a new parameter:

 <div class="lang-tabs-container" markdown="1">